DebajitDeka/amazon-chime-sdk-js/README.md

 meetingSession.audioVideo.addObserver(observer);
 ```

-**Use case 15.** View up to 16 attendee videos.
+**Use case.** View up to 16 attendee videos.
 Assume that you have 16 video elements in your application,
 and that an empty cell means it's taken.

 ```js